 After I repeated these sentences three times, which by the way I had written down on a piece of paper a few days before, I laid down on the bed and continued the ritual.
 This time as I repeated each sentence, I created an image in my mind visualizing how I would perform each task.

-For example, I would imagine myself focusing on Eduardo’s serve and swiftly moving to my left in order to intercept his high bouncing serves to my backhand.
+For example, I would imagine myself focusing on Eduardo’s serve and swiftly moving to my left in order to intercept his high bouncing shot to my backhand.
 I would imagine myself moving into the ball during transitional volleys; tossing the ball high and directly over my head when serving; moving to my left and to my right when at the net.
 I went through this process three times.

 The day of the match, I repeated the routine in the car while at the parking lot of the club.
 During warm-up, I visualized myself doing what I said I would do.
 During the match, I repeated to my self many of the actions I said I would take.
 The result: We won 6-4, 3-6 and 10-5 on the tiebreaker.